shin-kinos/dive-shannon/README.md

 ```
 % ./dive-shannon -i input.fasta -o output.txt -c no
 ```
-Type `-h` to see another available options.
+Type `-h` to see other available options.

 ## References
 1. Shannon, Claude E. "A mathematical theory of communication."
 The Bell system technical journal 27.3 (1948): 379-423.